St Clements Wells in Wallyford

 Getting an EPC is relatively straightforward, and the process depends on whether you're buying or selling a property.

-If you're a buyer, you're in luck – you don't need to arrange the EPC yourself.
+If you're a buyer, you don't need to arrange the EPC yourself.
 Just request a copy directly from the seller or their estate agent.
-You can also search for existing EPCs online through the GOV.UK website (or the Scottish EPC register if you're in Scotland).
+A seller must legally provide an EPC, but you can also search for existing EPCs on GOV.UK, or the Scottish EPC Register if you're in Scotland.

 Once you've booked an assessor, they'll visit your home to do the survey and prepare the EPC.